Brisbane City

 The employment landscape in Brisbane City shows performance that lags behind national averages across key labour market indicators

-Over the past year, employment increased by 2.0%, while labour force grew by 1.7%, reducing the unemployment rate by 0.3 percentage points.
-In comparison, Greater Brisbane saw employment growth of 3.8% and a fall in unemployment of 0.5 percentage points.
-State-level data from 25-Nov shows Queensland's employment contracted by 0.01% with an unemployment rate of 4.2%.
-National employment forecasts suggest expansion of 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
-Applying these projections to Brisbane City's employment mix suggests local employment should increase by 6.8% over five years and 13.8% over ten years.
+In the 12-month period ending September 2025, employment increased by 2.0% and labour force grew by 1.7%, reducing the unemployment rate by 0.3 percentage points.
+By comparison, Greater Brisbane recorded higher growth rates in employment (3.8%) and labour force (3.3%), with a larger decrease in unemployment (0.5 percentage points).
+National employment forecasts from May-25 project overall growth of 6.6% over five years and 13.7% over ten years, but industry-specific projections for Brisbane City suggest local employment should increase by 6.8% over five years and 13.8% over ten years.

 Frequently Asked Questions - Employment